 But we start off with Alex basically completely admitting that he sent Dan Badandi to go to the press conferences that he ended up disrupting with his bombastic questioning.

-The times that Dan Badandi went down to Newtown in Connecticut and harassed the victims' families and the lawyers and the people involved in the Sandy Hook situation was after this point, after April 2013.
+He does not like to make it so overt that he tells Badandi what to do because the times that Dan Badandi went down to Newtown in Connecticut and harassed the victims' families and the lawyers and the people involved in the Sandy Hook situation was after this point, after April 2013.

-And then maybe the third or fourth patsy will be killed in police custody after confessing, of course, if they follow the standard stuff that they tend to do.
+And then maybe the third or fourth Patsy will be killed in police custody after confessing, of course, if they follow the standard stuff that they tend to do.

 And then he did a press conference and announced it, and that's why he got paid off $1.4 million to go back to Egypt and shut up instead of being given cement shoes.